Join us at the AgileAus SAFe® Forum in Sydney on 24th June. Save 10% with promo code AA25-PA10

 Can You Be SAFe Without PI Planning?

-Given we could not use the PI cadence initially we adopted a rolling wave planning approach.
-Late last year demand started to exceed supply for the first time in the brief history of the EDW Release Train.
+Given that we could not use the PI cadence initially, we adopted a rolling wave planning approach.
+Late last year, demand started to exceed supply for the first time in the brief history of the EDW Release Train.
 Our first response was to add an additional team to our Release Train.
 When a couple of months later we found we were still feeling severely capacity constrained, the concept of implementing PI Planning as per textbook SAFe became a regular topic of conversation at our leadership team lean coffee.

 9am Unity Hour